Limitations of Total Return as a Measure for Fund, Bond and Stock Performance

 Total return, as informed in publications and websites, generally doesn't consider taxes.
 It assumes all distributions can be reinvested fully, but in reality part of them aren't, because distributions are taxed (once again, they aren't if securities are in tax-sheltered accounts).
 If two funds have the same total return, but one pays more of it through distributions, then that fund will actually return less than the other.
 There are exceptions, and some capital gains and distributions qualify for lower taxes, thus the analysis is more complex.
 It is out of the scope of this article to discuss taxes in detail, lets just retain that some investments are more tax efficient than others.
 That fact, that affects investment profits, is not reflected in total return.
 Therefore, when analyzing a securities' performance, besides looking at its total return, we may want to know if it is tax efficient and up to what extent.

-Until now, we have considered performance to be how much value the investment earned.
-Nevertheless, if we understand it in a broader sense, as the answer to how well the investment did, then it is natural that we incorporate into the analysis the amount of risk involved in that investment, and the general market's earnings during the same period.
+Until now, we have considered performance to be the same as how much value the investment earned.
+Nevertheless, if we understand it in a broader sense, as the answer to how well the investment did, then we will want to incorporate into the analysis the amount of risk that was taken and the earnings of the broad market during the same period.
 In a sense, it is not the same "performance" to obtain a 10 % return from a conservative investment than from a high-risk one.
 Neither is the same to obtain such a return when comparable investments return a 2 % in average or when they return a 20 %.

-In order to invest, it is not mandatory to calculate reinvestment costs and tax efficiency, or to follow MPT metrics.
-I think many small investors don't do it, if not most, and some are even unaware of these facts.
-For the time being, what is relevant is to know that total return doesn't provide a full picture, that these issues exist and may take part in arguments for or against the choice of some investments over others.
+In order to invest, it is not mandatory to calculate reinvestment costs and tax efficiency or to follow MPT metrics.
+I think that many small investors, if not most, don't bother with it, and some are even unaware of their importance.
+Nevertheless, if you would like to improve on your financial skills, knowing the metrics will help you.
+A good starting point is to recognize that total return doesn't provide a full picture, even if it offers a better one compared to price increase.